Codechef555/Medical-Chatbot-with-LLMs-LangChain-Pinecone-Flask-AWS-/README.md

 - Ensure all environment variables are correctly set in your AWS environment configuration.

-📄 License
+**📄 License**

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.